kyma-project/community/governance/01-governance.md

   of the existing maintainers.
 * We may ask you to do some PRs from our backlog.
 * As you gain experience with the code base and our standards, we will ask you to do code reviews for incoming PRs (i.e., all maintainers are expected to shoulder a proportional share of community reviews).
-* After a period of approximately 3 months of working together and making sure we see eye to eye, the existing maintainers will confer and decide whether to grant maintainer status or not.
+* After a period of approximately 3 months of working together and making sure we see eye to eye, candidate for maintainer should create an issue in [community](https://github.com/kyma-project/community) repository with list of his current contributions.
+The existing maintainers will confer and decide whether to grant maintainer status or not.
 We make no guarantees on the length of time this will take, but no longer than 3 months.

 ### When does a maintainer lose maintainer status?